faisaldarbar/faisaldarbar.github.io/content/legal/privacy-policy.md

 ## Third-Party Services

 We use **Kit** to manage email subscriptions.
-When you submit your email, you are subject to ConvertKit’s [Privacy Policy](https://convertkit.com/privacy){:target="_blank" rel="noopener noreferrer"} and [Terms of Service](https://convertkit.com/terms){:target="_blank" rel="noopener noreferrer"}.
+When you submit your email, you are subject to ConvertKit’s Privacy Policy and Terms of Service.

 ## Cookies & Analytics

 We use **Google Analytics** to understand how visitors interact with our site.
 Google Analytics may set cookies in your browser to collect non-personally identifiable information such as your IP address, device type, and pages visited.

 This data helps us improve the site’s content and user experience.
-All data is processed in accordance with Google’s [Privacy Policy](https://policies.google.com/privacy){:target="_blank" rel="noopener noreferrer"}.
+All data is processed in accordance with Google’s Privacy Policy.

-You can disable cookies or block Google Analytics by adjusting your browser settings or using a browser extension like [Google’s opt-out tool](https://tools.google.com/dlpage/gaoptout){:target="_blank" rel="noopener noreferrer"}.
+You can disable cookies or block Google Analytics by adjusting your browser settings or using a browser extension like Google’s opt-out tool.

 ## Your Rights